Manage a Business

 What is overtime?

-• Hours on duty: These are the hours your employees are on the premises and officially working.
+• Hours on duty: This is when your employees are on-site and actively working.

-• Engaged to wait: These are time periods in which an employee is on duty and waiting for something work-related, like a delivery.
+• Engaged to wait: Times when an employee is on the clock but waiting for something work-related, like a delivery.

-• On-call: An on-call employee knows they need to be ready to work on a moment’s notice.
-But if these on-call hours are restrictive of what an employee can do while on-call, they’re counted as ‘hours worked’.
+• On-call: If an employee has to be ready to jump in at a moment’s notice, that’s on-call time.
+And if those on-call hours limit what they can do while waiting, it counts as ‘hours worked’.

-Now that we know what ‘hours worked’ can mean, we can start to answer the question: Do PTO hours count towards overtime?
+Now that we know what ‘hours worked’ means, let’s tackle the big question: Do PTO hours count towards overtime?
+The short answer: no.

 Do vacation hours count towards overtime?

-Likewise, vacation time doesn’t count towards overtime.
-No matter the reason your team is taking PTO, including vacation, it’s still not hours worked if your employee is not on site.
+The same goes for vacation time: it doesn’t count toward overtime.
+No matter why your team uses PTO, including vacation, it’s not considered hours worked if they’re not on-site.

 Does sick time count towards overtime?